BrewBlox/brewblox-documentation/docs/dev/reference/blocks_api.md

 Logged data consists of the fields that are published to the history service.
 This does not include string values, links, arrays, and some of the more persistent settings.
+You can't recreate a block's settings by writing its logged output.

-Stored data are the values persisted to EEPROM storage by the controller.
+Stored data consists of the fields that should be persisted to restore the block's settings after startup or from a backup.
-Backups, for example, use stored data.
+This does not include volatile and read-only fields.

 Computed values such as achieved values, remaining constraint time, and PID integrator buildup are not stored.